 I mean you can’t expect to teach someone how the plane takes off and just show them a video of the plane already in the sky.
 You must go step by step, how to navigate the controls, the beginning speed limit that must be taken, and procedures, then comes the image of the plane flying high.
 You don’t simply take your plane from turning on the engine (0) to already flying in mid-air (100).
 This zero to one hundred real quick proverb doesn’t and never worked well for anyone.

-Despite if it’s a PPC campaign or another one, the marketing strategy and initiative must be communicated properly.
+Whether it’s a PPC campaign or another one, the marketing strategy and initiative must be communicated properly.

 PPC Myth #2: Paid Search Is Best Used Get to the Top of SERPs in the Short Term

 Ever thought to yourself that PPC is the best way to land yourself on the first search page on Google?
 I mean, you might think that, and you might be convinced with that idea, but I hate to break it to you, it doesn’t always work.
 Yes, PPC can land you on the first page of Google search results, but you won’t stay there for long.
 People nowadays are going organic, not only with their foods but also with their searches.
-Getting a PPC ad on Google would guarantee you staying on the top until your SEO works its magic.
+Getting a PPC ad on Google would guarantee you stay on the top until your SEO works its magic.
 Moreover, it doesn’t matter who you work with, if your marketing strategy isn’t off the top, SEO might not get you on that front page, even if you work with top-notch SEO agencies.
 Furthermore, the upper hand here is Google.
 Google?
 What’s Google got to do with my visibility and my first-page landing?
 Well, if Google decided to update their search algorithms, you’re doomed, because you could be on page one and end up on, I don’t know, Mars probably.
 And here’s where your efforts to remain on the first page got shoved to the ground with a split of a second.